 4) Failover Clustering

-SQL Server Always on Failover Cluster is a high-availability solution for SQL Server instances that are based on Windows Server Failover Clustering.
-It is made up of a number of computers, referred to as Cluster Nodes, that share the same hardware and software components in order to ensure SQL Server High Availability for the failover Cluster Instance.
+• SQL Server Always On Failover Cluster is a high-availability solution based on Windows Server Failover Clustering.
+It consists of multiple cluster nodes that share hardware and software to ensure SQL Server availability.

 5) AlwaysOn Availability Group (AG)